Qantas Frequent Flyer: 2008 overhaul and proposed sale

+Woolworths partnership

-In December 2008, Woolworths and Qantas entered into a six-year agreement to allow Everyday Rewards members to earn Qantas Frequent Flyer points for purchases at Woolworths Supermarkets.
+In December 2008, Woolworths and Qantas entered into a six-year agreement to allow Everyday Rewards members to earn Qantas Frequent Flyer points for purchases at Woolworths.
 In June 2009, details of the arrangement were announced.
 Under the arrangement Everyday Rewards members would earn one Qantas Frequent Flyer point for each dollar over $30 spent in one transaction at Woolworths (or Safeway) supermarkets (excluding Tasmania) or Woolworths liquor stores.
 To earn these points Everyday Rewards members would need to also have and link a Qantas account, with the joining fees waived for new members.
 Woolworths was to pay the Qantas program for points earned by members under the arrangement.

 The program was later expanded to include some of Woolworths's other stores including Big W and BWS.
 From October 2009, cardholders could collect one point per dollar for every dollar over $50 spent in one transaction at Dick Smith and Tandy, however those stores' participation stopped in September 2012.

 In August 2009, of 3.8 million Everyday Rewards cards "registered", 1.2 million were linked to a Qantas account, which increased by August 2010, to 5.1 million cards registered, of which 2.7 million were linked to a Qantas account.

 On 26 October 2015 Woolworths announced it was terminating its deal with Qantas to revamp its Everyday Rewards Program.
-This saw many members of this reward card lose their unredeemed Qantas points.
+By then the six-year arrangement was estimated to have added about 2 million members to Qantas Frequent Flyer, although about half of Everyday Rewards members had never linked their card to a Qantas account.
+Qantas was estimated to receive A$70–80 million a year from selling points to Woolworths.

 On 15 December 2015, Woolworths Rewards announced a new partnership with Qantas Frequent Flyer giving customers the choice to convert their Woolworths Dollars, earned through buying orange ticket products, into Qantas points at a conversion rate of 870 Qantas points for every 10 Woolworths dollars.

 On 22 August 2016, Woolworths Rewards announced that members would now have additional redemption options, including converting their savings to Qantas points.

 On 1 October 2019, Woolworths Rewards increased the rate at which points are converted to Qantas Frequent Flyer points.
 Instead of 2,000 Woolworths Rewards points converting to 870 Qantas points, this increased to 1,000 Qantas points.
 Upon reaching 2,000 Woolworths Rewards points, those points would now be converted within 24 hours (rather than in blocks every 3 months).

-In January 2024, Qantas announced future changes to its program, with an increase in the points required for many Classic Flight Rewards from August 2024.
-The update marked a notable shift in redemption rates for members.
-In August 2025, Qantas increased the number of points required to redeem a flight.